-Because the purpose of suspension and debarment under FAR Part 9.4 is to protect the government from doing business with nonresponsible contractors, rather than to punish contractors for past misconduct,44 a contractor faced with a potential suspension or debarment is often in a position to avoid suspension or debarment even after the underlying misconduct has occurred.
-In fact, there are a number of actions that the contractor can take once it learns of the misconduct that still have the potential to reduce the chances of suspension or debarment (e.g., self-reporting, internal investigation, remedial measures, disciplinary actions, etc.).45 But, if the contractor does not act immediately upon learning of the potential misconduct, it may miss its opportunity to establish a number of the key factors that would mitigate against debarment.46

-Because the appropriate strategy can vary dramatically on a case-by-case basis, and it will be to the contractor's benefit to bring in outside counsel at this initial stage to help evaluate its options and, if necessary, implement a mitigation strategy.
+Because the purpose of suspension and debarment is to protect the government from doing business with nonresponsible contractors, rather than to punish contractors for past misconduct,39 a contractor faced with a potential suspension or debarment is often in a position to avoid suspension or debarment even after the underlying misconduct has occurred.
+In fact, there are a number of actions that the contractor can take once it learns of the misconduct that still have the potential to reduce the chances of suspension or debarment (e.g., self-reporting, internal investigation, remedial measures, disciplinary actions, etc.).40 But if the contractor does not act immediately upon learning of the potential misconduct, it may miss its opportunity to establish a number of the key factors that would mitigate against debarment.41 outside counsel at this initial stage to help evaluate its options and, if necessary, implement a mitigation strategy.
 The benefit of bringing in outside counsel at this early stage is that outside counsel is generally in a much better position to assess the circumstances and potential misconduct from a neutral point of view, and should have a better sense of what the SDO will look for in evaluating the case.
 Chances are bringing in outside counsel at this early stage will save the contractor money and reduce the likelihood of suspension or debarment.